 The SC Strawberry Festival and the Town of Fort Mill are not responsible for any items that are lost, stolen, left unattended and/or left on the premises during or after the conclusion of festival activities.
 A lost and found tent will be provided near the playground.

 Please note that the festival grounds are located in a large, open field.
 While some areas are accessible via a paved walkway, the majority of the festival grounds will be unpaved and may include small dips or other formations.
 Please wear comfortable shoes and use caution when moving around the park.

 You must be at least 21 years of age to purchase and/or consume alcoholic beverages.

 Any individual wishing to purchase and/or consume alcoholic beverages must obtain a wristband from one of our ID check stations.
 A government issued ID will be required in order to verify age and obtain a wristband.
 Please keep your wristband on and visible at all times.

 You must have a ticket in order to purchase beer.
-Beer tickets may be purchased from the ID check stations.
-Once a beer ticket is purchased, it cannot be exchanged for cash.
+Beer tickets may be purchased from the ID check stations (cash only).
+Once a beer ticket is purchased, it cannot be returned or exchanged for cash.

 Persons who are intoxicated or appear intoxicated will be refused service and may be removed from the festival grounds.

 Safety first: If you or someone you know needs assistance calling a cab, please see one of our “Berry Brigade” volunteers, or stop by the public safety tent near the playground.